Bealby/grandpas-pocket-watch-shop/README.md

 A light fresh green will then be used for the Navbar which will display the product categories.
-This subtle and less dominant shade of green will empahase the categries in a friendly, warm manner.
+This subtle and less dominant shade of green will empathise the categories in a friendly, warm manner.

-A complimentry orange will then be used to help draw out the important features of the Website such as the main headers and accumulative costs under the `basket` icon.
+A complimentary orange will then be used to help draw out the important features of the Website such as the main headers and accumulative costs under the `basket` icon.

-A suggested complimentry color for
+A suggested complimentary colour for
 ![#badc98](https://via.placeholder.com/15/badc98/000000?text=+) `rgb(186, 220, 192, 1)`
 was a light purple.
 It was decided that this shade of purple did not suit the theme and user profile of the Website.